How Can I Teach My Dog to Sit When Greeting?

-A. The good news is your pooch is already familiar with the alternative to jumping, which is sitting when she first meets someone.
+Q. My dog will sit to greet when she first encounters a person, but after a couple of seconds, she starts to jump.
+She will go back into the occasional sit but will not stay in that position.
+What can I do?A. The good news is your pooch is already familiar with the alternative to jumping, which is sitting when she first meets someone.
 The problem, of course, is getting her to keep all four paws on the ground for long periods of time, especially in heightened greeting situations.

 Why Your Dog JumpsIt’s important that your dog is given attention during the time that she remains in the sit.
 She may have learned that while the initial sit is rewarded, prolonged sitting doesn’t pay off, and so she jumps in an effort to attract attention from you or anyone else around her.
 To prevent this, it’s crucial that you pay attention to her while she remains sitting, whether it be with an occasional treat slipped to her at nose level or by petting and praising while she remains in the sit.

 She may also jump during petting.
 Dogs don’t always know how to handle petting without becoming overly excited, which can lead to jumping.
 To prevent this, teach your dog to do either a sit stay or a stand stay while being petted.
 It’s best for the most animate jumpers to remain sitting while being petted, but some dogs feel more comfortable standing.
 It may help to add a cue to the behavior, both to inform your dog of what’s going to happen to her, which is petting, and what is expected of her, which is either to sit or stand still.
 You can use a phrase like “say hi” right before the dog is petted, to let her know what’s coming and how to behave.